The-Viper-One/ActiveDirectoryAttackTool/README.md

 # ActiveDirectoryAttackTool

 ADAT is a small tool used to assist CTF players and Penetration testers with easy commands to run against an Active Directory Domain Controller.
-This tool is generally designed around having known user credentials.
+This tool is best utilized using a set of known credentials against the host.

 # Usage